dpaluy/awesome-rails/README.md

 *Libraries for manipulating images.*

 * [MiniMagick](https://github.com/minimagick/minimagick) - An image manipulation library.
+* [CarrierWave::BombShelter](https://github.com/DarthSim/carrierwave-bombshelter) - is a module which protects your uploaders from image bombs.
+It checks pixel dimensions of uploaded image before ImageMagick touches it.

 ## Testing
 *Libraries for testing codebases and generating test data.*